 The born-again believers now “have boldness and access with confidence through faith in Him.”
 (Eph.
 3:12 NKJV).

-Second, Prayer is no longer a mere physical religious exercise or offering to God:
+Second, Prayer is no longer a mere physical, religious exercise or offering to God:

-Under the dispensation of the law, prayers entailed elaborate, burdensome or rigorous physical sacrifices.
-The people had to observe a certain prayer hours, they had to pray at a certain holy place, or face a certain direction while praying.
+Under the dispensation of the law, prayers entailed elaborate, burdensome, or rigorous physical sacrifices.
+The people had to observe certain prayer hours, and they had to pray at a specific holy place or face a particular direction while praying.

 But under the dispensation of grace, prayer is primarily a spiritual offering to God.
 It is a spiritual communion or fellowship with God.
 Therefore, the New Testament believers can pray to God anywhere, anytime, facing anywhere (John 4:21-24, 1 Tim.
 2:8).